MathWorks-Teaching-Resources/Fluid-Mechanics/README.md

 ## Get started with the fluid mechanics interactive examples ##

 **Option 1: Download to Desktop** Download and unzip the repository.
-Then, double-click the Fluiddynamics.prj` file inside MATLAB&reg;.
+Then, double-click the `fluid-mechanics.prj` file inside MATLAB&reg;.

 **Option 2: [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=MathWorks-Teaching-Resources/Fluid-Mechanics&project=fluid-mechanics.prj)** Log in to your MathWorks account to access your license.
 If you are associated with a university, use your university email to access a license.